developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/overview/index.md

 The use of DataWedge APIs requires experience with Java programming and familiarity with [Android Intents](https://developer.android.com/reference/android/content/Intent.html).
 It also requires knowledge of DataWedge usage, features and terminology.
 For more information about DataWedge, see the DataWedge [Setup Guide](../../setup) and the [Architecture Overview](../../overview).
 It also might be helpful to read the DataWedge section of the Integrator Guide included with Zebra devices.

 ### Nested Bundles
 DataWedge 6.3 implements the concept of nested bundles, which allows a "bundle" of values to be included as one value in another bundle.
 Bundles also can be multiple layers deep.
-For example, the image below illustrates a `PARAM_LIST` bundle nested within the `PLUGIN-CONFIG[0]` bundle nested within the API call `SET_CONFIG`.
-Nesting is required to configure the many parameters contained in a Profile.
+For example, the image below illustrates a `PARAM_LIST` bundle nested within the `PLUGIN_CONFIG[0]` bundle nested within the API call `SET_CONFIG`.
+Nesting is required to configure with intents the many parameters contained in a Profile.

 The image further illustrates that the `SET_CONFIG` API call can implement a second nested bundle, `PLUGIN_CONFIG[n]`, which can contain its own `PARAM_LIST`.